1964 Cork Junior Football Championship

-The 1964 Cork Junior Football Championship was the 66th staging of the Cork Junior A Football Championship since its establishment by Cork County Board in 1895.
+The 1964 Cork Junior Football Championship was the 66th staging of the Cork Junior A Football Championship since its establishment by the Cork County Board in 1895.
 The championship ran from 18 October to 22 November 1964.

-The final was played on 22 November 1964 at the Castle Grounds in Macroom, between Kiskea and Crosshaven, in what was their first ever meeting in the final.
+The final was played on 22 November 1964 at the Castle Grounds in Macroom, between Kiskeam and Crosshaven, in what was their first ever meeting in the final.
 Kiskeam won the match by 1–10 to 1–01 to claim their first ever championship title.